angelsk/mootools-datepicker/README.md

 ![Screenshot](https://github.com/arian/mootools-datepicker/raw/master/screenshot.png)

-As of version 1.60 the datepicker will only work with MooTools 1.3.
+As of version 2.1.1 the datepicker will work with MooTools 1.4.1.

 How to use
 ----------